RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/downloading-installing.md

 proceeding and not waiting.

-Info: While \`sudo ./install.sh -y\` or using an answers file does not perform the steps necessary for Redis Enterprise Flash or creating a cluster.
+Info: While \`sudo ./install.sh -y\` or using an answers file does not perform the steps necessary for Redis on Flash or creating a cluster.
 That part of each node's install still has to be done and potentially automated separately.